 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 Top 10 Plants That Will Kill You

-In this list we are going to look at some plants that contain such high doses, of toxins to which humans are sensitive, that some can kill you in a matter of hours.
-In some cases, many animals have a much higher tolerance to the poison than humans, and all the plants on this list are known human killers.
-It’s shocking to read this and recognize some of the plants that you grew up playing around, knowing that just one bite could have killed you, and knowing just how curious children are.
-Many of these plants’ main victims are children, as they often have bright fruit that look rather appetizing, and children have an even lower tolerance to the poison, so it takes a lot less to do the job.
+In this list, we will look at some plants that contain such high doses of toxins to which humans are sensitive that some can kill you in a matter of hours.
+In some cases, many animals have a much higher tolerance to the poison than humans, and all the plants on this list are known, human killers.
+It’s shocking to read this and recognize some of the plants you grew up playing around, knowing that just one bite could have killed you, and knowing just how curious children are.
+Many of these plants’ main victims are children, as they often have bright fruit that looks rather appetizing, and children have an even lower tolerance to the poison, so it takes a lot less to do the job.
 Who knows, this information might come in handy someday.

 Thinking back to the time your mother forced Castor oil down your throat, I bet you would never have guessed that it came from the most poisonous plant in the world (even if it did taste like it).

 Castor plants are indigenous to the Mediterranean basin, eastern Africa, and India but are widely grown as ornamental plants.
 A toxin called ricin is found throughout the plant but is concentrated in the seeds/beans (which castor oil is made from).
 One raw seed is enough to kill a human in 2 days, making for a long, agonizing, and unstoppable death.
 The first symptoms will be experienced within a few hours and include a burning sensation in the throat & mouth, abdominal pain, bloody diarrhea, and vomiting.
 The process is unstoppable, and the final cause of death will be dehydration.